Wheel balancing is important because it keeps your tyres, bearings and suspension system in order.

 On a regular basis in my opinion is at least once a month.
-Most members of one of the independent tyre organisations ,such as Point-S will check your wheel alignment and wheel balancing for free and will only charge you if the car is out of alignment and requires adjusting.
+Most members of one of the independent tyre organizations, and so will check your wheel alignment and wheel balancing for free and will only charge you if the car is out of alignment and requires adjusting.

 Wheel Balancing is part of having a new tyre fitted